SQY2021-Sub/PGRL/README.md

 ## Acknowledgement

-This project is supported by the National Natural Science Foundation of China under Grant 52007196.
+This project is supported by the `National Natural Science Foundation of China under Grant 52007196`.
 At the same time, thank you all for your attention to this work!

 [^back to top](#top)